 General Civil Initiation Form (GCIF): The intake document required to be filed with the ADR Program in any civil case other than domestic relations referred to ADR.
-(This document may be obtained from the ADR Program).
+(This document may be obtained from the ADR Program or website www.adr6th.org).